cityofaustin/techstack/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature idea
-about: Suggest an idea for this project
+about: Suggest an idea for austin.gov

 ---